wwbustb/fmz-docs/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Read BotVS's API documentation!
+Welcome to Read FMZ's API documentation!
 ======================================

 The main documentation for the site is organized into a couple sections: